Understand the impact of the Ukraine conflict from a cross-sector perspective with the Global Data Executive Briefing: Ukraine Conflict

-The 320MW Nizhne-Bureyskaya hydropower plant (HPP) is being constructed on the Bureya River in Novobureyskiy, Bureyskiy District, Amur Oblast, Russia.
-It is being developed by Nizhne-Bureyskaya HPP, a wholly owned subsidiary of Rushydro, who has signed an agreement to form a joint venture with China Three Gorges (CTG) for the operation of the new HPP.
+The 320MW Nizhne-Bureyskaya hydropower plant (HPP) was constructed on the Bureya River in Novobureyskiy, Bureyskiy District, Amur Oblast, Russia.
+It was developed by Nizhne-Bureyskaya HPP, a wholly-owned subsidiary of RusHydro, who signed an agreement to form a joint venture with China Three Gorges (CTG) for the operation of the new HPP.

-The Russian hydropower project is estimated to require an investment of approximately RUB31.31bn ($408m approximately).
+The Russian hydropower project was built with an estimated investment of RUR31.31bn ($408m approximately).

 Nizhne-Bureyskaya HPP project background

 The project forms part of the larger Unified Bureya Energy Complex in the Amur Region.
-It will complement the existing Bureyskaya HPP, which is located approximately 90km upstream and was commissioned in 2009.
+It complements the existing Bureyskaya HPP, which is located approximately 90km upstream and was commissioned in 2009.

-The new plant is being developed to regulate uneven water discharges from the Bureyskaya HPP and to mitigate flooding of adjacent towns and local communities, besides its primary purpose of generating power.
+Besides its primary purpose of generating power, the new plant was developed to regulate uneven water discharges from the Bureyskaya HPP and to mitigate flooding of adjacent towns and local communities.

 Nizhne-Bureyskaya HPP construction

-The project primarily involves the construction of a 47m-high dam, integrating floodgates and spillways, a turbine building and a switchyard.
+The hydropower project primarily involved the construction of a 47m-high dam, integrating floodgates and spillways, turbine building, and switchyard.

-Each of the four hydro units will be equipped with a Kaplan turbine, incorporating an automated control system, and a hydrogenerator with excitation system.
-The impeller cavity of each hydroturbine, where the blade turning mechanism is located, will not be filled with oil, excluding the possibility of oil leakage into water.
+Each of the four hydro units are equipped with a Kaplan turbine, incorporating an automated control system as well as a hydro generator with excitation system.
+The impeller cavity of each hydro turbine, where the blade turning mechanism is located, is not filled with oil, preventing the possibility of oil leaking into the water.

-The construction of the hydropower plant was launched in 2010 and the official pouring ceremony of the first cubic metre of concrete was held in August 2010.
-As of early-2015, 60% of the required concrete for the project was poured.
-The initial filling of the reservoir is scheduled for March 2016.
+The construction of the hydropower plant was launched in 2010, and the official pouring ceremony for the first cubic metre of concrete was held in August 2010.
+The construction of the wall of the pit in the bed of the Bureya River was started the following year.

 Power purchase agreements for the Russian HPP

 Initial power sales and supply agreements were signed with a number of parties in August 2010.
-The parties include AK Transneft for the external supply of power to its East Siberia Pacific Ocean 2 (ESPO-2) pipeline, Mechel to power its Elginskoye coal deposit, Amursnab, Petropavlovsk, and the Federal Space Agency (Roskosmos) for powering its Vostochniy Space Center.
+The parties included AK Transneft, for the external supply of power to its East Siberia Pacific Ocean 2 (ESPO-2) pipeline; Mechel, to power its Elginskoye coal deposit; and Amursnab, Petropavlovsk and the Federal Space Agency (Roskosmos), for powering the Vostochniy Space Center.

 Contractors involved with the Amur Oblast HPP

-The hydro-turbines, as well as its ancillary facilities are being supplied by Power Machines.
-Quality control services during the construction phase of the project are being rendered by Sweco Soyuz Engineering.
+The hydropower units as well as ancillary facilities were supplied by Power Machines, a manufacturer and supplier of power plant equipment.
+Quality control services during the construction phase of the project were rendered by Sweco Soyuz Engineering, an engineering consultancy company.

-VNIIR Hydroelectric Automation has been contracted to supply a 220kV gas-insulated switchgear (GIS) and an SF6 GIS for the project.
+Electrical equipment supplier VNIIR Hydroelectric Automation was contracted to supply 220kV gas-insulated switchgear (GIS) and SF6 GIS for the project.

-The facilities for the transmission of power from the HPP to the ESPO-2 pipeline are being constructed by FGC UES.
+The facilities for the transmission of power from the HPP to the ESPO-2 pipeline were constructed by state-owned energy company FGC UES.